 You can try to raise your own Jersey Giant chicks by hatching them under a broody hen, but as we mentioned before, this can be difficult.
 You are more likely to find that the eggs become crushed and broken by mistake.

 It may be easier for you to hatch your own Jersey Giant eggs in an incubator.
 Just keep in mind that they may take a few extra days to hatch since they are so large.

 Jersey Giants are great at free-ranging and finding their own food.
 Since they are so massive, they won’t go very far away (after all, they can’t fly to get there).
 They’ll enjoy spending much of their time wanderer around looking for tasty bugs and grass, and since they’re so big and not a good target for hawks, you don’t need to keep them in a covered run.

 Just keep in mind that the chicken coop needs to be larger than average in order to accommodate a flock of Jersey Giants.
-While the average recommended size is four square feet per bird, you will definitely want to allot more space with your Jersey Giants.
+While the average recommended size is six to eight square feet per bird, you will definitely want to allot more space with your Jersey Giants.
 Some experts recommend setting aside twice that space!

 When designing your coop, keep in mind that Jersey Giants have a hard time getting their hefty bodies off the ground.
 Therefore, you will want to make sure all perches are lower to the ground to prevent leg injuries.
 The perches, too, need to be sturdy in order to support this massive’s bird’s weight.

 Here are a few pros and cons of raising Jersey Giants vs. other chicken species: